+There are several reasons for the low number of doctor-to-doctor referrals, but increasing communication can address these directly.
 More transparency, electronic health records, and a system that incentivizes referrals can be useful measures to encourage physicians to refer more patients and simplify the search process for potential volunteers.

 Lack of information

-Too strict eligibility criteria
+Overly strict eligibility criteria

 No patient recruitment plan